menny/menny.github.io/_posts/2026-09-12-netta-vs-cnn.md

 ### Adding more sources to the font set

-Okay, we also need to use the fonts macOS has (they ship a bunch of proprietary fonts under `/System/Library/Fonts/`).
+Okay, we also need to use the fonts macOS has (they ship a bunch of proprietary fonts under `/System/Library/Fonts/` - more on that in the technical section below).
 A bit of prompting, revised the dataset generation script, and ran it again.
 While I was looking at the code, I realized that digits are not represented in the dataset in a sufficient way.
 So I fixed that, too.

 ```bash